 - As the referral recipient, you can configure your listing to automatically "split" referrals into multiple referrals that can be managed separately within your Ocean site.
-This setting is configured on your listing under the eReferral Policy section, and is called the Splitting Policy.
+This setting is configured from the Admin Settings page by clicking on Directory Listings.
+From here, scroll down to the eReferral Policy section, and you should see a box next to Splitting Policy.

 - If the Splitting Policy is enabled at the recipient site, the referral will automatically come into the New box as separate referrals.
 The sender will see the same thing occur in their sent folders.

 - If the Splitting Policy on a listing is turned off (left unchecked), the referral will come into the site as a single referral with multiple services assigned to it.